jtb36688/pskills/README.md

     Navigation - Navigation is present on all pages, Users should know what page is active by clicking on a nav link and activating their tab.

 Stretch Goal: A single user could search for prisons by entering their zip code and defining a search radius.
 An admin can upload a pdf of a prisoner’s resume.
 A single user can click a contact us form to inquire about a prisoner.

-Complementary Colors ------
-#2a2f4a blue
-#2a4a45 green
-#372a4a purple

-Project Checklist ------

-- Pair Program with UI and Back-End Architect
-- Clear, clean file structure
-- Incorporate Redux
-- Seemless integration of UI Static Landing Page
-- Fully Functional SPA Using React Router
-- All of CRUD present

-Monday Zoom Checklist -----
-- Build your own Github Organization and add Team Members there ALL MEMBERS of your team INCLUDING PMS need to have access to your orgs.
-- All Project's file structures scaffolded and project architecture decided.
-- Find a template from a site like HTML5 Up and use that templates color scheme/design flow for your app.